Warners Bay, New South Wales

 Warners Bay is a suburb of the City of Lake Macquarie in New South Wales, Australia, and is located 15 km from Newcastle's central business district on the eastern side of Lake Macquarie.
+It is often regarded as a part of the Greater Newcastle district.
 It was named after Jonathan Warner, who settled the area.

 Warners Bay is the second-largest population centre in Lake Macquarie with over 7,000 residents (2016), and more than 615 businesses operating in the area.

 History

 The Awabakal people are the first people of the area.

 Areas of interest

 There are two main areas where most of the businesses in Warners Bay are situated.

 Near the lake foreshore there is a variety of local businesses such as cafés and restaurants with alfresco dining.
 There is an indoor shopping centre, known as Warners Bay Village.
 There is also an Australia Post post office in the area.

 The other is a large-sized industrial estate situated along Hillsborough and Macquarie roads.
 Here there is an ice rink, a ten pin bowling alley, a laser tag complex, indoor go-karting, multiple gymnasiums and many bulk item stores including furniture stores and gardening centres, many of which are located in the Warners Bay Home homemaker complex.

 The lakeshore has become a hub for recreational activity, both onshore and water based.
 Picnics, sailing and paddle-boating are all popular activities.
 A shared bike and walking path, which runs from the Art Gallery in Booragul to Green Point traverses the lake foreshore.